USER OF HAMILTON BROOKES LICENCE AGREEMENT

 1.3 Services means as elected by the Subscriber on registration either:

 1.3.1 Key Stage 1 subscription - including English, Maths, Science and cross-curricular Topic materials for Reception, Reception/Year 1, Year 1, Year 1/2, Year 2 and Year 2/3 and supporting materials for primary schools and their teachers; and/or

 1.3.2 Lower Key Stage 2 subscription - including English, Maths, Science and cross-curricular Topic materials for Year 2/3, Year 3, Year 3/4, Year 4 and Year 4/5 and supporting materials for primary schools and their teachers; and/or

 1.3.3 Upper Key Stage 2 and Key Stage 3 Numeracy subscription - including English, Maths, Science and cross-curricular Topic materials for Year 4/5, Year 5, Year 5/6 and Year 6, Numeracy materials for Year 7 and Year 8, and supporting materials for primary schools and their teachers; and/or

 1.3.4 Supporting resources for primary schools and their teachers.

-1.4 Resources means the various plans and other materials (including the English, Maths, Science, and plans, topics, sessions and materials) made available by the Hamilton Trust on its Website as part of the Services.
+1.4 Resources means the various plans and other materials (including the English, Maths, Science, and plans, topics, sessions and materials) made available by Hamilton Brookes on its Website as part of the Services.

-1.5 Software means the various software (including but not limited to source code) deployed by the Hamilton Trust on the Website to enable a Friend to access the Services.
+1.5 Software means the various software (including but not limited to source code) deployed by the Hamilton Brookes on the Website to enable a Subscriber to access the Services.

 3.1 search, view, copy, download and print out the Resources relating to your elected Services from the Website; and